LLNL/lbann/README.md

 ## Building LBANN with Spack [for Developers]

+### Installing a compiler (if needed)

+LBANN uses C++ features provided by newer compilers.
+If you do not have the necessary compiler, you can use spack to install one.
+For full details, see the [spack documentation](http://spack.readthedocs.io/en/latest/getting_started.html#compiler-configuration).

+    spack install gcc@7.1.0

+The above command builds and installs a compiler.
+It prints the install path as the final line.
+If successful, then register this compiler with spack using the spack compiler find command, passing the install path as an argument.

+    spack compiler add /path/to/compiler/install

 ### Using spack setup

 Here is an example of setting up the local build environment on x86\_64 HPC system